Fellow millennials, let’s talk engagement!

 "Thinking about what people are looking forward to and paying attention to can help couples figure out where they should put their effort," says Chertoff.
 "Spend your time and money on what you’re really excited about and also things that your guests are really excited about for a much more meaningful day."

 Read more fascinating findings—including regional trends and wedding guest "confessions"—below for even more insight on how to throw a wedding that pleases you and your crowd.
 May you reach all of your engagement and engagement goals.

 Handle With Care…or Don't

-This editor personally thinks that food is the most important detail of all life in general, and the masses agree it’s priority uno for wedding receptions as well.
+This editor personally thinks that food is the most important detail of life in general, and the masses agree it’s priority numero uno for wedding receptions, as well.

 Alternatively, Chertoff says you may want to stop putting so much care into things your guests couldn’t care less about.
 "It’s interesting that the little details everyone likes on Instagram or Pinterest are things that guests aren’t really paying attention to," she says.
 "People need an escort card to tell them what table they’re being sat at, but maybe you don’t have to have a calligrapher engrave each person’s name on theirs.
 Make it pretty in a less expensive way."

 Top 8 Ceremony Details Guests Value Most (and Are Paying the Most Attention To)